General

 Range and Habitat

-Pinyon Jay: Resident from central Oregon and Montana southward to central Arizona, New Mexico, and extreme northwestern Oklahoma.
+Pinyon Jay: Resident from central Oregon and Montana southward to eastern California, central Arizona, New Mexico, and extreme northwestern Oklahoma.
+It may occur as a seasonal vagrant from west Texas to North Dakota.
 Preferred habitats include ponderosa pines, pinyon-junipers, and forests of mixed pine and oaks.

 Breeding and Nesting